Aquascaping: Contests

 Early Dutch hobbyists began the practice of aquascape contests, with over 100 local clubs.
 Judges had to go through about three years of training and pass examinations in multiple disciplines in order to qualify.
 This competition continues to be held every year, under the auspices of the National Aquarium Society.
 There are three rounds, beginning with contests in local clubs.
 First-place local winners are entered in the second round, held in fifteen districtkeuring (districts).
 The winners at that level are then entered in the third round, which is the national championship.

 In the Dutch contest, the focus is not only on composition, but also on the biological well-being of the aquarium's inhabitants.
 Most points are, in fact, awarded for such biological criteria as fish health, plant health, and water quality.
 Unlike contests in other countries, the judges travel to each contestant's home to evaluate the tank, where they measure the water parameters themselves.

 The Aquatic Gardeners Association, based in the United States, Aqua Design Amano, based in Japan, and AquaticScapers Europe, based in Germany, also conduct annual freshwater aquascaping contests.
 Entries from around the world are submitted as photographs and explanatory text online.

-The Aquatic Gardeners Association contest is judged based on:
+The Aquatic Gardeners Association contest is judged on: